Zachary Smith Reynolds

-During the early morning hours of July 6, 1932, Reynolds died of a gunshot wound to the head following a party on the family estate of the Reynolda House.
+During the early morning hours of July 6, 1932, Reynolds died of a gunshot wound to the head following a party on the Reynolds family estate.
 A series of investigations revealed inconsistent testimony from the partygoers and signs of tampering with the crime scene.
 The death gained sensational media coverage after Reynolds' wife of a few months, Broadway performer Libby Holman, along with Reynolds' friend, Albert "Ab" Walker, were indicted for first-degree murder.
 The case was eventually dropped due to lack of evidence and at the request of the Reynolds family.
 Reynolds' death remains unsolved; based on the evidence and testimonies, it is unknown if it was a murder or a suicide.

 Multiple films were inspired by the case, including the melodrama film Written on the Wind (1956).
 Reynolds' siblings donated their shares of his estate to form the Z. Smith Reynolds Foundation for the benefit of social causes in North Carolina.